 It is notable that the X-T1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-Pro1 does not offer wifi capability.
+In contrast, the X-Pro1 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the X-Pro1 and the X-T1 have been discontinued, but can regularly be found used on eBay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the X-T1 was followed by the Fujifilm X-T2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Is the Fujifilm X-Pro1 better than the Fujifilm X-T1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detailed LCD: Has a higher resolution rear screen (1230k vs 1040k dots).